 5. Graphics Processing Unit – Visualize Smoother

-Although a lot of attention is placed on CPU, your GPU ultimately powers layers to draw on your high resolution monitor.
-When working with large data sets like LiDAR and parcel fabric, a good GPU really starts to shine for redrawing, zooming and panning data.
+Although a lot of attention is placed on the CPU, your GPU ultimately powers layers to draw on your high-resolution monitor.
+When working with large data sets like LiDAR and parcel fabric, a good GPU really starts to shine for redrawing, zooming, and panning data.

 6. Flash Drives – Quick External Storage

 Flash drives store data in solid-state memory.
 You simply insert your USB memory stick and transfer files like a breeze.